-During Back to School Night in September 2020, we will address the State Academic Standards with our parents.
+During Back to School Night in September 2021, we will address the State Academic Standards with our parents.
 In addition, Hancock Schools holds workshops for parents throughout the year to ensure that parents understand the curriculum, state standards, and academic assessments and how parents can work with educators and monitor student progress.
 Individual student progress is also discussed at Report Card Conferences and provided by quarterly Interim reports.
 Parents also have access to student progress through the School District of Philadelphia's Parent Portal.
 Additionally, we hold parent workshops on strategies for parents to support their children and have Family Educational Events.
+During our monthly School Advisory Council (SAC) meetings, there will be intentional opportunities provided to encourage parent input.
+In order to encourage greater participation at SAC, flyers will be utilized to advertise the meetings and include key topics to be discussed.
+School Leadership teams will develop a list of volunteer opportunities to be shared with parents at the beginning of the year.